 Sitting through a meeting that doesn’t have an agenda is pretty similar to setting out on a treasure hunt without a map.

-A meeting agenda allows your team to prepare for the meeting topic, ensure that everyone is on the same page, and keep them on track to hit their objectives.
+A meeting agenda allows your team to set the meeting’s cadence, prepare for the meeting topic, ensure that everyone is on the same page, and keep them on track to hit their objectives.

 - Give the meeting a clear purpose